ibm-cloud-docs/openwhisk/triggers.md

 - A **trigger** is a name for a class of events.
 Each event belongs to exactly one trigger; by analogy, a trigger resembles a topic in topic-based pub-sub systems.
 A **rule** is used to indicate that whenever an event from trigger arrives, invoke action with the trigger payload.

 - A **feed** is a convenient way to configure an external event source to fire trigger events that can be consumed by {{site.data.keyword.openwhisk_short}}.
 A feed is a stream of events that all belong to some trigger.
-Preinstalled packages, installable packages, and your own custom packages might contain feeds.
+Pre-installed packages, installable packages, and your own custom packages might contain feeds.
 A feed is controlled by a **feed action**, which handles creating, deleting, pausing, and resuming the stream of events that comprise a feed.
 The feed action typically interacts with external services that produce the events, by using a REST API that manages notifications.

 Examples of feeds: